All Episodes

 All the media attention that they receive.

-I have nothing to do with fighting these fires.
+They have nothing to do with fighting these fires.

 All they do is make political pronouncements.

-They're not news except to the drive-by media.
+They're not news, except to the drive-by media.

-Searching, lurking for political angles that fit their political bias right along with the Democrats.
+Give you the media searching, lurking for political angles that fit their political bias right along with the Democrats.

-Grab a couple of phone calls.
+Grab a couple phone calls.

-You're first up today on the EIB network.
+Your first up today on the EIB network.

 Hello.